 1. Introduce barcoding for data collection.

-The trend of barcoding for inventory control is popping up all across efficient warehouse.
+The trend of barcoding for inventory control is popping up all across warehouses.
 In a warehouse, a barcode may be placed on inventory or assets, and then scanned into a database that houses an organized list of objects.

 Barcoding boosts efficiencies, improves stockroom visibility and makes data collection easier.
-In addition, barcoding educes the chance a stockroom operator incorrectly enters inventory information.
+In addition, barcoding reduces the chance a stockroom operator incorrectly enters inventory information.

 Also, barcoding creates an accurate database of inventory, so managers can pull data on: